 Installing an extractor fan in your bathroom ceiling or wall can do quite a lot to mitigate the steam.
 So turn it on before you shower and only turn it off after the steam has subsided.
 (Read my guide to getting a great quiet bathroom fan.)

-Plus, running your bathroom fan is great for preventing bathroom mold and mildew.
+And if you really want some bells and whistles, try a smart bathroom fan.
+These fans have humidity control sensors, which are great for preventing bathroom mold and mildew.
 (And if you already have a bathroom mold or mildew problem—or you suspect you might—definitely read my battle plan for how to get rid of bathroom mold.)

 5. Open a Window or Skylight